These individual lemon curd trifles are fresh, quick to make (30 minutes total) and so delicious!

 How to serve the trifles:

-Chill the trifles in the fridge for at least 10 minutes and up to 1 day after assembling them.
-Top with finely chopped pistachio (optional).
+Chill the trifles in the fridge for 10 minutes, then top with finely chopped pistachio (optional).

 Occasions to serve the trifles: